HelpViewer/helpUser/en/README.md

     *(shown if the current chapter has subchapters)*
   - &#x1F4C7; Keywords list / Glossary
     *(visible if defined by the help author)*
+  - &#x1F50E; Fulltext keywords list
+    *(visible if defined by the help author)*

   These items are displayed as an expandable tree with clickable nodes.
 Clicking on an item expands its subcontent or opens the selected chapter.
+  &#x1F4C7; and &#x1F50E; have an input field at the top where you can search for an exact phrase.
+  Just start typing and press **Enter** to search.
+  Press **Esc** to clear the field.

   - &#x1F3E1; Go to the help file’s homepage (README.md)